-Affiliate marketing is still one of the most profitable ways to earn money from blogging, or from your website.
+Doing affiliate marketing is still one of the best ways to earn money from blogging.
 And the great thing about it all is that pretty much anyone can do it.

-When I first started, I made one of the many affiliate marketing mistakes that I could make – I plastered my blog with all kinds of affiliate ads, links, banners from top to bottom.
+When I first started dabbling with affiliate marketing, I made the first of many mistakes – That mistake was to plaster my blog with all kinds of ads, links, and banners.

 For the most part, I saw that everyone else was doing it, so I just assumed that this strategy would work.

-Did I make any money from doing that?
+Did I make any money from those ads?

-Yes, I did, actually, I made $3o, but, it took me months of waiting.
+Indeed I did, I made $3o, however, it took me almost three months.

-Admittedly, my traffic at the time wasn’t that great.
+Admittedly, my traffic at the time wasn’t all that great.
 I was averaging between 75 and 100 visits per day on a 6-month-old blog.

-But, that first affiliate sale really lit a fire in me.
-It inspired me to want to learn more about how to do affiliate marketing the right way.
+That first affiliate sale really lit a fire in me.
+It motivated me to want to learn more about affiliate marketing, so that’s exactly what I spent my time doing.

-I tried countless affiliate marketing tactics and made countless mistakes along the way.
+I tried out many affiliate marketing tactics, and guess what?
+I made even more mistakes along the way.

-Fast forward to 2018, and today, affiliate marketing accounts for 60% of my online business income.
-Even with a low traffic blog.
-(40% income from the services I provide).
+Fast forward to 2019 and affiliate marketing today accounts for 60% of my online business revenue.
+Even with a still relatively low traffic blog.
+(40% income from the services I provide and selling eBooks).

 The mistakes bloggers make today

-When it comes to doing affiliate marketing, bloggers are making all kinds of mistakes.
+When it comes to doing affiliate marketing, a lot of bloggers are making all kinds of mistakes.

-Here are some of those mistakes that I’ve been observing –
+OK, so here are some of those mistakes I’m currently observing –

-- Promoting everything and anything they can find.
+- Promoting everything and anything they can find under the sun.

-- Not paying special attention to building an active audience/community first.
+- Not paying special attention to building an audience/community first, and earning their trust.

-- Trying to make every affiliate marketing technique or strategy work.
+- Trying to make every affiliate marketing strategy work for them.

-- Not willing to learn how to do marketing properly.
+- Not willing to learn how to do marketing correctly.

 Knowing of some of these mistakes can definitely help YOU as a blogger to make better decisions on how to do affiliate marketing.